Homebrew/formulae.brew.sh/docs/api.md

 ```

 ### List analytics events for all {{ site.taps.core.repo }} formulae
 List all the {{ site.taps.core.fullname }} or {{ site.taps.linux.fullname }} formulae's analytics events for a specified category over a number of days, grouped by formula name.
+This is the data source for `brew info --analytics --formula <formula>`.

 ```
 GET https://formulae.brew.sh/api/analytics/${CATEGORY}/homebrew-core/${DAYS}.json